The most commonly encountered are:

-- Not just insects; most species of frogs and toads will basically eat anything that is smaller than themselves, and in some cases they will even take on larger prey.
+- Not just insects; most species of frogs and toads will basically eat anything that is smaller than themselves that doesn't have a good defense like a noxious taste, and in some cases they will even take on larger prey.

 - A few lesser known examples: Alligators love chicken, Crocodiles enjoy rats, and Caimans primarily subsist on fish.

 - A fairly obscure extension for alligators is that they absolutely adore marshmallows.

 - It's obviously not something they can live on, but they'll also eat fruit as part of enrichment.
 Like watermelon.